 The Governors review the reserve levels of the Academy annually.
 This review encompasses the nature of income and expenditure streams, the need to match income with commitments and the nature of reserves.
-The Governors have determined that the appropriate level of free reserves should be equivalent to four weeks' expenditure, approximately £146k (2019: £147k).
+The Governors have determined that the appropriate level of free reserves should be equivalent to three weeks' expenditure, approximately £111k (2020: £146k four weeks).

 The reason for this is to provide sufficient working capital to cover delays between spending and receipt of grants and to provide a cushion to deal with unexpected emergencies such as urgent maintenance.
-The academy's current level of free reserves of £164k (2019: £175k) (total funds less the amount held in fixed assets and restricted funds), the Governors are expecting to utilise some of the reserves in the coming year, as funding reduces and we see an increase in the number of children requiring SEND support.
+The academy's current level of free reserves of £279k (2020: £164k) (total funds less the amount held in fixed assets and restricted funds), the Governors are expecting to utilise some of the reserves in the coming year, as funding reduces and we see an increase in the number of children requiring SEND support.

-The Academy held fund balances at 31 August 2020 of £(506)k (2019: £(371)k) comprising £(670)k (2019: £(546)k) of restricted funds and £164k (2019: £175k) of unrestricted general funds.
-Of the restricted funds, £142k (2019: £111k) is represented by tangible fixed assets.
+The Academy held fund balances at 31 August 2021 of $\pounds(672)k$ (2020: $\pounds(506)k$) comprising $\pounds(952)k$ (2020: $\pounds(669)k$) of restricted funds and $\pounds280k$ (2020: $\pounds164k$) of unrestricted general funds.
+Of the restricted funds, $\pounds94k$ (2020: $\pounds132k$) is represented by tangible fixed assets.

-The Pension reserve which is considered part of restricted funds was £802k (2019: £657k) in deficit.
+The Pension reserve which is considered part of restricted funds was £1,046 (2020: £802k) in deficit.